tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Resources
 - Outputs

-example of a CloudFormation Template
+Example of a CloudFormation Template

 ```yaml
 Resources: